-The South Carolina Legislature and governor should show compassion for suffering patients by enacting a medical cannabis law this year.
+The South Carolina House and governor should show compassion for suffering patients by enacting a medical cannabis law this year.

 Patients and their doctors should be trusted to decide if medical cannabis is an appropriate treatment, just as they are allowed to do for far more dangerous drugs, such as opiates.

-Thirty-three states, including Florida, Arkansas, and Louisiana, have enacted compassionate medical cannabis programs.
+Thirty-seven states, including Alabama, Arkansas, Florida, Louisiana, and Mississippi, have enacted compassionate medical cannabis programs.

 Studies show that many patients suffering from cancer, multiple sclerosis, epilepsy, HIV/AIDS, Crohn’s disease, and intractable pain find relief from cannabis.

-Sixty-eight percent of Americans live in one of the 33 states that allow the doctor-advised, medical use of cannabis.
+More than seventy percent of Americans live in one of the 37 states that allow the doctor-advised, medical use of cannabis.
 South Carolina patients and doctors deserve the same medical freedom.